Make Way for Mexico

 Public Programs / Education

-Refuge and marsh-wide.Horicon Marsh Public Programs and Events Spring/Summer 2016
+On refuge and marsh-wide.Horicon Marsh Public Programs and Events Fall Winter 2016 2017

 Originally established for this species, the Refuge supports the largest nesting population of redhead ducks east of the Mississippi River.
 Thousands use the marsh each year.